Adding and Dropping Courses

 - Input the requested course information.

-- If an advising appointment is required, students will meet (virtually or in-person) with a College Advisor/Dean in The Grainger Academic Advising Center to discuss the situation.
+- Students can meet (virtually or in-person) with a College Advisor/Dean in The Grainger Academic Advising Center to discuss the situation.
 The College Advisor/Dean will review and make decision about approval.

 - Make sure to cancel any unwanted requests.

 To determine if the request has been processed, visit UI-Integrate to view the schedule.
-The Add/Drop Portal keeps track of the list of all requests made via the Add/Drop Portal for the current semester, and their current status.
+The Grainger Drop Portal keeps track of the list of all requests made via the Grainger Drop Portal for the current semester, and their current status.

 - Not all requested changes will be approved.

-- If adding a course will result in an overload (above 18 hours), the request must be approved by a College Advisor/Dean in the The Grainger Academic Advising Office (4th Floor of Grainger Library).
-Enrolling in extra courses with the intention of dropping some later is strongly discouraged.
+- Enrolling in extra courses with the intention of dropping some later is strongly discouraged.
 Drop requests under these circumstances may be denied after the tenth day of classes.
 Overload requests for this purpose will not be approved.

 -